kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 ### §21.17   Designation of applicable regulations.

-\(a\) Except as provided in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.2   Special retroactive requirements.|§25.2]], 27.2, 29.2, and in parts 26, 34, and 36 of this subchapter, an applicant for a type certificate must show that the aircraft, aircraft engine, or propeller concerned meets—
+\(a\) Except as provided in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.2   Special retroactive requirements.|§§25.2]], 27.2, 29.2, and in parts 26, 34, and 36 of this subchapter, an applicant for a type certificate must show that the aircraft, aircraft engine, or propeller concerned meets—

 \(1\) The applicable requirements of this subchapter that are effective on the date of application for that certificate unless—